Reading Matters, Even to the Smallest Baby.

 Michelle Worthington is an internationally published award-winning author of empowering picture books for children of all ages.
 We love her passion and we’re very grateful to have her on board!

 How to participate:

 How to get your hospital involved: Units are required to register to officially participate in the Read-a-thon in order to be eligible for prizes and to provide access to resources.
-Please register your hospital by the 23 rd of August by completing the form below.
-Once complete, you will receive a Hospital stater pack and access to online resources to help you run the activity within the unit.
+Please register your hospital by Friday the 25th of August by completing the form below.
+Once complete, you will receive a Read-a-thon stater pack and access to online resources to help you run the activity within the unit.

 What do you get when you register for the Read-a-thon?: Once registered for the Little Readers Read-a-thon, units will receive a great tool kit that includes everything you’ll need; electronic resources (factsheets, promotion posters, participation certificates, log sheets, survey tools) printed resources (bookmarks, reading booklets). ( Australian hospitals only)

 How to win a prize for your hospital: Prizes are up for grabs for the hospital with the most number of books read and the most number of minutes read, so please make sure you have families logging their reading on the logging sheets provided.
 Once the Read-a-thon is complete, upload your logging sheets in the link below.
 Logging sheets must be uploaded by COB on Monday the 25th of September.

 Read-a-thon registrants will also have the opportunity to win some great prizes for the highest total number of books read and the highest total numbers of reading minutes! … So, let’s get reading!

 What can you do to prepare for the Little Readers Read-a-thon?
 Consider how you can promote the event to parents and staff and what resources you have available to you.
 If you do not have an existing reading library in your unit, consider how you could start one – can you ask for donations from local businesses or supporters?
 Can your school library or local council library provide you with decommissioned books?